NuclearGeekETH/TherapyGPT/README.md

    Click &quot;Save Changes&quot; to persist your data to `modules/data.json`.

 3. **Chat with TherapyGPT:**
-   The chatbot will use **your latest patient history** to tailor initial responses and all subsequent session chats.
-Memoris can be stored and edited on the Memories tab.
+   The chatbot will use **your latest patient history** and **previously saved memories** to tailor initial responses and all subsequent session chats.
+Patient history and memories can be edited on their respective tabs or by directly editing the JSON files.

 4. **Change Models or System Message:**
    Use the dropdown to switch models (requires the appropriate OpenAI access), and optionally edit the system message/context sent to the model.